REVIEW DETAIL PAGE

 Design and Build

 You can have this crossover-style Taycan design in two forms.
-We tested the more SUV-like Cross Turismo model.
-The alternative is the Sport Turismo model, basically the same car but without side cladding or raised suspension.
-Our focus here, as I've said, is on the Cross Turismo variant, which sits 20mm higher off the ground than the standard Taycan Sports Saloon (or 30mm higher with the 'Off-Road Design Package' fitted, as on our test car).
-Both the Sport and Cross Turismo models have a nose section differentiated from that of the ordinary four-door Taycan by a specific front apron.
+We're looking here at the more SUV-like Cross Turismo model.
+The alternative is the Sport Turismo version, basically the same car but without side cladding or raised suspension.
+Our focus here, as I've said, is on the Cross Turismo variant, which sits 20mm higher off the ground than the standard Taycan Sports Saloon (or 30mm higher with the 'Off-Road Design Package' fitted).
+Both the Sport and Cross Turismo models have a nose section differentiated from that of the ordinary four-door Taycan Sport Saloon by a specific front apron.
 The unusual profile's defined by a sporty flyline that slopes towards the rear, ending in high-gloss black fixed roof spoiler.
 Enhanced wheel arch trims are intended to underline this model's sporty crossover character.
 And as on the saloon, there are flat door handles that are flush with the doors and pop out electrically when required.
-Inside, as you would expect, things are much as with the Taycan Sports Saloon, though a compass mounted on the top of the dashboard is optionally available to give more of an SUV vibe.
-As in the conventional model, wing-shaped upper and lower sections of the fascia stretch across the entire width of the cabin and a freestanding curved instrument cluster forms the highest point of the dash.
-A central 10.9-inch infotainment display and a further, optional, front passenger display combine to form an integrated glass band in a black panel look.
-The main changes with this Cross Turismo though, are at the back where the modified roofline enables rear seat passengers to enjoy 47mm more headroom.
+As for the visual update changes to this improved model, well they're subtle.
+Porsche has redesigned the bumpers across the range, with a bespoke look for the Turbo variants (which also get new 'Turbonite' exterior detailing).
+And the aero-optimised wheels have been redesigned, with sizes between 19 and 21-inches.
+New Matrix LED headlights now feature, with HD matrix units available as an option.
+There are far fewer changes inside, apart from a few colour and trim options and updates to the interfaces for the curved 16.8-inch driver's display, the main 10.9-inch centre touchscreen and the optional front passenger monitor.
+Otherwise, things are much as before, which means a compass mounted on the top of the dashboard is optionally available to give more of an SUV vibe.
+Compared to the Sports Saloon model, the main changes with this Cross Turismo are at the back, where the modified roofline enables rear seat passengers to enjoy 47mm more headroom.
 And of course the boot is bigger, increased from 407-litres on the saloon to 446-litres here - or 1,212-litres when the rear seat backrests are folded forward.
 As on the Sports Saloon, there's also an additional 84-litre front 'frunk' compartment.

 Market and Model